freemarker/freemarker-tutorials/00-installing-java-and-maven/README.md

     ![Maven step 2](images/windows/maven02.png)

-3. Open up environment variables ([tutorial on how to access your environment variables](../00-updating-environment-variables)) and set MAVEN_HOME equal to the place where you just extracted your zip file:
+3. Open up environment variables ([tutorial on how to access your environment variables](../00-updating-environment-variables)) and set `MAVEN_HOME` equal to the place where you just extracted your zip file:

     ![Maven step 3](images/windows/maven03.png)

-4. Next we have to add JAVA_HOME to our path.
+4. Next we have to add `MAVEN_HOME` to our path.
 In environment variables, find the Path variable and edit it:

     ![step 4](images/windows/java06.png)